One day a device will do for newspapers what the iPod did for music. I haven’t seen it yet.

 But I question whether ePaper is “just around the corner”.
 Moreover, I question whether this kind of ePaper is the most pressing threat.

 I’ve been a professional technology writer since 1980.
-In that year I saw my first voice recognition system and the first example of what are sometimes now called electronic books.
+In that year I saw my first voice recognition system.
+I also saw the first example of what are sometimes now called electronic books.

-The proud makers of the 1981 voice recognition device told me the hardware would be “ready for prime time” within two years and keyboards would quickly be a thing of the past.
+The proud makers of the 1981 voice recognition device told me the hardware would be “ready for prime time” in two years.
+They promised keyboards would quickly be a thing of the past.
 In 2008 voice recognition technology is still around two years away from prime time.

 Likewise, in 1981 electronic book makers were confidently predicting we’d soon be cuddling up at night with their hardware.
 To date I still haven’t seen anything as impressive or as easy to read as ink stamped or squirted on crushed, dead trees.
 One day we’ll get there – not yet.